KDesp73/SwingPaint/README.md

 # SwingPaint

-An easy to use and integrate library to that makes coloring and theming a desktop application simple
+A user-friendly library that simplifies coloring and theming, making it easy to integrate into existing desktop applications.

 ## Dependency